Vettor Pisani

-Vettor Pisani (1934, Bari, Italy – 2011, Rome, Italy) was one of the most important exponents of artistic research in Italy from the 1970s onwards, and one of the most personal and visionary authors of the art scene in his generation.
-Across his 2D works and sculpture he combined conceptual investigation with irony, the sacred with the profane, and the art of the past with provocations of the present.
-He was particularly inspired by the readymades of Marcel Duchamp and the works of the Surrealist movement.
+Vettor Pisani (1934 – 2011, Italy) was one of Italy’s most important exponents of artistic research from the 1970s onwards and one of the most personal and visionary authors of the art scene in his generation.
+Across his two-dimensional works and sculptures, he combined conceptual investigation with irony, the sacred with the profane, and the art of the past with provocations of the present.
+Pisani was greatly inspired by Marcel Duchamp’s readymades and the works of the Surrealist movement.

 As noted by Piero Tomassoni: “If Borges taught us that life itself is a citation, Pisani plays on the crueller field of cannibalistic, incestuous appropriation.
 In his work, the union of genres signifies both the mixture of Romanticism, Surrealism, and behavioural art, and the (con)fusion of male and female in the androgyne […].
-Embodying the spiritual and earthly creativity of both man and woman, the androgyne is the artist himself, alchemist and dadaist, at the borderline between eroticism and destruction, which, as Bataille notes, are two sides of the same coin”.
+Embodying the spiritual and earthly creativity of both man and woman, the androgyne is the artist himself, alchemist and dadaist, at the borderline between eroticism and destruction, which, as Bataille notes, are two sides of the same coin.”
+Vettor Pisani, Cardi Gallery, 2017.

 Selected Exhibitions